Die Architekten

 Die Architekten (The Architects) is an East German film directed by Peter Kahane.
 It was released in 1990.

 Plot

-Daniel Brenner is an architect in his late thirties.
-Despite a top university degree, he has to spend his professional life with bus shelters and telephone booths.
-Then he receives the appealing commission to design a cultural center for a satellite town.
+Daniel Brenner is an East German architect in his late thirties.
+Despite a top university degree, his professional life revolves around bus shelters and telephone booths.
+Then he receives a commission to design a cultural center for a satellite town.
 Brenner accepts under the condition that he will be allowed to select his own team.
-Their plan to create a non-conventional construction fails.
-His wife and their common daughter leave the country for West Germany.
+Their plan to create a non-conventional design fails.
+His wife and their daughter leave the country for West Germany.
 Broken and disillusioned, Brenner collapses in front of the project's inauguration tribune.

 Cast

 Music

 The music was written by Tamas Kahane.
 The film's songs counterpoint its images: Unsere Heimat is added to scenes of urban canyons, the Berlin Wall, industrial complexes and prefabricated housing developments.
 The protagonist collapses to the tunes of Handel's Messiah.